sal-medstats/ctru/readme.md

 ## Collaborating

 To collaborate in this work you will need to install [Git](https://git-scm.com) on your computer and have a [GitHub account](https://www.github.com/join).
 If you're not familiar with either of these you may find the tutorial [Conversational Git](http://blog.anvard.org/conversational-git/) a useful place to start.

+### Cloning

+Once you've got a GitHub account you need to [clone](https://git-scm.com/docs/git-clone) this repository or make [pull requests](https://git-scm.com/docs/git-pull).

+### SSH Keys

+I would advocate using [SSH Keys](https://help.github.com/articles/generating-an-ssh-key/) with your GitHub account to make it easy to push updates without having to enter your password.